Bhai Rupa: History

 Bhai Rupa was founded by Sri Guru Hargobind Sahib ji on 1688.
 Bhai Rupa is named after Baba Bhai Roop Chand ji.
-Before Independence the village of Bhai Rupa was located in the four princely states of Patiala, Nabha, Bagdi and Bhadur.
+Before Independence, the village of Bhai Rupa was located in the four princely states of Patiala, Nabha, Bagdi and Bhadur.
 The village revenue was distributed among all these princely states while the criminal powers were vested in the Nabha princely state alone.
-It celebrates the name of a prominent Khokhar (some people say Rajput but descendants claim to be Ramgarhia and some claim to be jatt sikh)Sikh, BhaiRupa (Roop Chand, 1614–1709), the son of Bhai Sadhu, who laid the foundation of the village in 1631, at the instance of Guru Hargobind.
-Next to BhaiRupa's house, a gurdwara (Sikh community center) was built in Guru Hargobind's honour.
+It celebrates the name of a prominent Khokhar (some people say Rajput but descendants claim to be Ramgarhia and some claim to be Jatt Sikh)Sikh, Bhai Rupa (Roop Chand, 1614–1709), the son of Bhai Sadhu, who laid the foundation of the village in 1631, at the instance of Guru Hargobind.
+Next to Bhai Rupa's house, a gurdwara (Sikh community center) was built in Guru Hargobind's honour.
 The present Gurdwara Sahib Patshahi Chhevin, a two-storey domed building, marks that site inside the village.
 Guru ka Langar is across a narrow lane.
 In the same direction is the pavilion, raised recently to accommodate larger divans.

 The Gurdwara, though affiliated to the Gurdwara Local Committee, BhaiRupa, is managed by the descendants of BhaiRupa.
 Close to the Gurdwara, in a private house belonging to one of the descendants of Bhai Rupa, there is preserved an old rath or chariot.
 It is said to have been brought from Dera Ram Rai at Dehra Dun by Bhai Gian Chand, a grandson of Bhai Roop Chand Ji.
 According to local tradition, it once belonged to Guru Arjan and was used by his successors, Guru Hargobind and Guru Har Rai.